.NET Core logging and tracing

 The ILogger interface has been used to create a common logging interface where the loggers can be inserted through dependency injection.

-ASP.NET Logging provides an overview of the logging techniques it supports.
+Logging in .NET provides an overview of the logging techniques it supports.

 The Exception.Message property is useful for logging exceptions.

 The System.Diagnostics.StackTrace class can be useful to provide stack info in your logs.

 String formatting can take noticeable CPU processing time.

 In performance-critical applications, it's recommended that you: